 When a person undergoes an operation, the surgeon or nurses can make mistakes, such as leaving an instrument inside the person, puncturing an organ, or operating on the wrong side of the body.
 Staff might fail to provide the correct follow-up care.
 Anesthesiologists can also make serious mistakes that can cause serious injury, brain damage, or death.
 The anesthesiologist must review the person’s medical history, advise the patient of risks, give the correct amount of anesthesia, correctly intubate the patient, and correctly monitor the patient’s vital signs.
 A mistake in any of these areas might be considered medical malpractice.

-Florida Medical Malpractice – Call Today!
+Orlando Medical Malpractice – Call Today!

 There is no charge for our legal consultation and, if there is no recovery, there are no attorneys’ fees or costs due.
 Call today for a free consultation 1-800-222-8163.